 - In the hospital, ask about any medication the staff gives you.
 Before you put anything in your mouth or a staff member injects anything in your iv, find out what it is and why you are getting it.
 If the doctor did not tell you about the medication, make sure the item is really for you and not another patient.

 In order to win compensation for your injuries, you would need to demonstrate in court that a medical worker or company’s preventable mistake injured you.
 It can be difficult to prove the extent of your injuries in court, and even more difficult to prove that the defendant is directly responsible.
-Having a dedicated attorney on your side can make the legal process much less difficult, as they have the education and experience to fight for your rights in court.
+Having a dedicated Philadelphia medication error lawyer on your side can make the legal process much less difficult, as they have the education and experience to fight for your rights in court.